top of page

 Trim door frames by turning a panel upside down as a height measurement and using a multi-tool cutter or jamb saw to cut away the necessary height so that panels can slide easily underneath for a clean finish.

 For the following row hold the plank at a 45 angle, engage the side tongue and then press into the adhesive and slide lengthwise until the end tongue fits into the previous row.
 Never use planks which are less than 450 mm in length to prevent “clustering”.
 Use the tapping block to tap with a hammer and tighten the fit.
 Continue laying planks until the entire spread adhesive has been covered.
 Always ensure that there is adequate glue on the subfloor to cover the entire plank.
 Ensure as you work that the planks are straight, otherwise the entire installation will be out of alignment.
 It is important that contact be made between the adhesive and the planks.
-A roller may be used after each section is laid or by standing on the planks with a rubber sole in a sliding motion in the direction of the anchor row in the starting wall to tighten the fit.
-Either manner is acceptable as long as good adhesive transfer is obtained shortly after installing the flooring.
-Do not hammer the top of boards ensure that the “anchor” row does not move.
-If necessary use some weight(s) to hold the planks tight to the sub-floor until the glue has properly bonded.
+A white non marking rubber mallet may be used after each section is laid to hit the boards into the joining system tightly if required.
+Do not hammer the edge of the boards, use a tapping block to ensure no damage occurs.
+If necessary use some weight(s) or straps to hold the planks tight to the sub-floor until the glue has properly bonded.

-Furniture, equipment and traffic should be kept off the flooring until the adhesive is firmly set, usually approximately 12 to 24 hours (see adhesive instructions).
+Furniture, equipment and traffic should be kept off the flooring until the adhesive is firmly set, usually approximately 8-12 hours (see adhesive instructions).
 After adhesive is set, mineral spirits or acetone for final cleaning of the surface may be used.
-Never flood the floor with excess water, clean with a mop/rag & recommended timber flooring agents like BONA.
+Never flood the floor with excess water, clean with a mop/rag & recommended timber flooring agents like BONA Floor Care Products.

 IMPORTANT STEPS

-Once floors are laid on building sites, we recommend installing Floor Protection matting.
+Once floors are laid on building sites, we recommend installing Floor Protection matting to eliminate any un-necessary damage to the new floors during construction..
 View our webstore for our recommended floor protection products - THOR Floor Protection.

 Floating Floor Method: